Electric Bike Motor Stators

 High Magnetic Power for Better Performance

 Silicon steel has high magnetic permeability, meaning it can produce a stronger magnetic field (B-value) with the same magnetic strength.
 This leads to improved torque and efficiency for electric bike motors.
+The enhanced performance of motor stators made with silicon steel ensures a smoother and more powerful ride, especially in demanding conditions.
+The core material of motor stators plays a crucial role in delivering this performance boost.

 Cutting Down Energy Loss with Low Iron Loss